-Mix the margarine with flour and shortening using a fork (DO NOT USE HANDS).
-Form the dough (just fingers).
-Wrap it up and let it stand in the fridge for at least an hr.
+Slowly pour in the liquid as you mix.
+Form the dough with your fingers.
+Wrap it up and let it stand in the fridge for at least 1 hr.

 Let it cool for 10 minutes.
-Sprinkle some powder sugar on top and squeeze a bit of lemon juice on top while eating
+Sprinkle some powder sugar on top and squeeze a bit of lime juice on top while eating